 Give your baby a pacifier or your finger to suck on.
 If it's not time to eat, let your baby suck on your clean finger or a pacifier.
 Most babies are calmed by sucking.

 Don't overfeed your baby.
-Try to wait at least 2 to 2.5 hours from the beginning of one feeding to the beginning of the next.
 Being too full can make your baby uncomfortable.

 Check for food sensitivity.
 If you're breastfeeding, check with your pediatrician to see whether eliminating milk or caffeine from your diet will make a difference.
 Some babies show signs of milk protein intolerance that a doctor can identify.
 If you're formula feeding, you can also ask your pediatrician about changing your baby's formula.